Who is George Simion, a nationalist who topped polls in Romania’s presidential redo?

 “They voted for the change, and they were not allowed to make this change,” he told the AP.
 “This is why I’m running again as a duty towards democracy, towards the constitutional order, to restore the rule of law, to restore the will of the Romanian people.”

 A Simion presidency would pose unique foreign policy conundrums.
-He is banned from entering two neighboring countries, Moldova and Ukraine, over security concerns.
-“It is in their interest to have good relations with us,” he said.
+His activities in Moldova led to an expulsion and multiple entry bans on allegations of trying to destabilize the country.
+He is also banned from entering neighboring Ukraine for “systemic anti-Ukrainian” activities.
+“It is in their interest to have good relations with us,” he said of the two countries.

 Observers have long viewed him of being pro-Russian and warn that his presidency would undermine both Brussels and NATO as the war rages on in Ukraine.
 He refuted the accusations as a “smear campaign” by leftists and said Russia has been the “main threat” to Romania in the last 200 years and remains so today.